From the Seine to the Étangs de Ville-d'Avray

 Starting point and access: Pont de Sèvres, right bank (first two access points below) or left bank (third access point).

 - Metro - Line 9 (terminus).
-Take exit 1 Ile Seguin and Bus.
+Take Exit 1 Ile Seguin and Bus.

 - Bus - Lines 169, 171, 179, 291, 426 and 467.

-No signposts
+No signposting

-(1) Continue along the towpath and walk along the Seine on your right.
-Pass the boat launch pontoons of a sailing club and pass the sailing club building on your left.
-At the corner of the building, turn left onto a boardwalk that crosses the Île Monsieur wetland.
-Stay on the main boardwalk and ignore any narrower ones.
-At the end of the boardwalk, turn left to cross the tram tracks and Quai du Maréchal Juin (observe the traffic lights).
+(1) Continue along the towpath and follow the Seine on your right.
+Pass the boat launch pontoons of a sailing club and, on your left, the sailing club building.
+At the corner of the building, turn left onto a boardwalk that crosses the wetland area of Île Monsieur.
+Stay on the main boardwalk and ignore the narrower ones.
+At the end of the boardwalk, turn left to cross the tram tracks and then the Quai du Maréchal Juin (obey the traffic lights).
 Go through a gate and enter the Domaine National de Saint-Cloud.

 Yellow markings